mia-kiwi/ciao/README.md

-# CIAO
+# About
-A single-page HTML/CSS static project to display some info about me.

----

-Just a place for me to put some info on where to find me and about me in general.
+**ciao.mia.kiwi** is a simple HTML/CSS static page to display information about you.
+Your profile picture, your name, your socials... _You name it, you can add it!_